The good, the bad and the ugly truth

 It’s not your fault.
 Twitter, Facebook, LinkedIn, websites – these are not things you should be spending your valuable time on.
 As I said before, your talent lies in selling, servicing, and helping 401k plan sponsors and participants.

-But with almost 1000 views on last week’s post, I received over a dozen emails.
+But with over 5000 views on my previous post, I received dozens of emails.
 Some folks questioned the benefit of having anything more than your contact information online.
-Still others wanted to know if, instead of reviewing your social media presence and telling you what you should do to fix the gaps, I could just offer a Done-4-You service to lay the foundation and set up your social media profiles for you.
-(I can’t – but I know people if you wan’t a recommendation.)
+Still others wanted to know if, instead of reviewing your social media presence and telling you what you should do to fix the gaps, I could just offer a “done-for-you” service to lay the foundation and set up your social media profiles for you.
+(Not at the moment – but I know people if you want a recommendation.)

 Let me first address the importance of having a strong presence online.
 This is what I call…